Master Services Agreement

 (a) Term.
-The initial term of this Agreement begins on the Effective Date and, unless terminated earlier pursuant to this Agreement’s express provisions, will continue in effect until two years from such date (the “Initial Term”).
-This Agreement will automatically renew for additional successive two year terms unless earlier terminated pursuant to this Agreement’s express provisions or either Party gives the other Party written notice of non-renewal at least sixty (60) days prior to the expiration of the then-current term (each a “Renewal Term” and together with the Initial Term, the “Term”).
-Unless otherwise agreed by the Parties in writing, the fees charged for Services during any Renewal Term shall be automatically reset to be Provider’s standard fees for such Services at the commencement of such Renewal Term.
+The initial term of this Agreement begins on the Effective Date and, unless terminated earlier pursuant to this Agreement’s express provisions, will continue in effect until one month from such date (the “Initial Term”).
+This Agreement will automatically renew for additional successive one month terms unless earlier terminated pursuant to this Agreement’s express provisions or either Party gives the other Party written notice of non-renewal at least sixty (60) days prior to the expiration of the then-current term (each a “Renewal Term” and together with the Initial Term, the “Term”).
+Unless otherwise agreed by the Parties in writing, the fees charged for Services during any Renewal Term are determined by if there is a change in published standard pricing and Customer has been notified.

 (i) Provider may terminate this Agreement, effective on written notice to Customer, if Customer: (A) fails to pay any amount when due hereunder, and such failure continues more than 30 days after Provider’s delivery of written notice thereof; or (B) breaches any of its obligations under Section 2(c) or Section 5;